ryanorsinger/learn-to-code-python-workshop/handout_for_participants.md

 4. Treat each other with excellence
 5. Try things out!
 Run code!
 Experiment with the material!

-### 6 things you will get from today's workshop
+### 5 Takeaways you will get from today's workshop
 1. An introduction to the Codeup experience
-2. Introduction to Python fundamentals
+2. Overview of the fundamentals of Data Science
-3. Explanation of some mathematical notation in terms of Python and English
-4. Intro to popular Python data science libraries and methods
+3. Intro to programming with Python
-5. Instructional materials and your own copies of the prepared learning environments
+4. Instructional materials and your own copies of the prepared learning environments
-6. Time to practice with the material including guidance and support on exercises
+5. Homework to keep practicing your craft

 ### What we will *not* cover today
 - Excel, R, SAS, SPSS, or other statistical analysis tools